Skip to content

 He knew that his situation was urgent and that he needed to grow.
 With a solid commitment to improving, he beat his addiction and came out of rehab sober and clear-headed.

-The change he went through in rehab was noticeable, so the courts decided to let him back into his child’s life.
 Alex was able to get supervised visitation rights because he worked hard to stay sober.
-This was a big step toward rebuilding his bond with his child.
+That was a big step toward rebuilding his bond with his child.

 This exciting case shows that even in the most complicated family scenarios, alcohol rehab can make things better.